The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=F4

-There are three conjugacy classes of subgroups of $N_\mbG(\mb T)/\mb T$ isomorphic to $L/L_0$, which is a $\{2,3\}$-group.
-By the Schur--Zassenhaus theorem, to compute the conjugacy classes of complements we only need consider the `$\{2,3\}$-part' of $\mb T$, and since $p=2$ we only have to consider the prime $3$.
-It is easy to see that the only simple module for $L/L_0\cong \SL_2(3).2$ with non-trivial $1$-cohomology is $1_2$, the non-trivial $1$-dimensional module.
-However, by a computer calculation, the action of each $L/L_0$ on the subgroup $3^4$ of $\mb T$ splits as the sum of two $2$-dimensional modules, and hence no layer $(3^n)^4/(3^{n-1})^4$ can have $1$-cohomology.
-Thus all complements are conjugate for each of these subgroups, in both $\mbG$ and $G$.
+By a computer calculation, there are three conjugacy classes of subgroups $K$ of the Weyl group $N_\mbG(\mb T)/\mb T\cong W(F_4)$ isomorphic to $L_1$, which is a $\{2,3\}$-group.
+For each of these we compute the number of conjugacy classes of complements to $\mb T$ in the preimage $\hat K$ of $K$ in $N_\mbG(\mb T)$.
+By the Schur--Zassenhaus theorem, to compute this number we only need consider the `$\{2,3\}$-part' of $\mb T$, and since $p=2$ we only have to consider the prime $3$.
+In other words, the number of conjugacy classes of complements to $\mb T$ in $\hat K$ is determined by the $1$-cohomology of $K$ on the $3$-part of $\mb T$.

+It is easy to see that the only simple module for $L_1\cong \SL_2(3).2$ with non-trivial $1$-cohomology in characteristic $3$ is $1_2$, the non-trivial $1$-dimensional module.
+However, by a computer calculation, the action of each subgroup $K$ of $W(F_4)$ on the subgroup $3^4$ of $\mb T$ splits as the sum of two non-isomorphic $2$-dimensional modules, and hence no layer $(3^n)^4/(3^{n-1})^4$ can have non-zero $1$-cohomology.
+This proves that all complements to $\mb T$ in $\hat K$ are conjugate.

-We can check on a computer that each $\mbG$-class of elements of order $3$ intersects a (different) complement, and so exactly one of these is the correct one.
-Hence $L$ is defined uniquely up to $\mbG$- and $G$-conjugacy.
+In conclusion, we have proved that there are exactly three conjugacy classes of subgroups $\SL_2(3).2$ complementing $\mb T$ in $N_\mbG(\mb T)$, each arising from a different class of subgroups of the Weyl group $W(F_4)$.
+Each of these different classes of subgroups has a different Brauer character on $M(F_4)$ and $L(F_4)$, so only one of them is compatible with the action of $H$.
+Thus $L_1$ is determined up to conjugacy in $N_\mbG(\mb T)$.

+To move from here to proving that $L$ is determined up to conjugacy in $N_\mbG(\mb T)$, we need to understand copies of $L\cong 3^2\rtimes L_1$ inside the subgroup $3^4\rtimes L_1$ in $\mb T\cdot L_1$.
+There are exactly two subgroups of order $9$ normalized by $L_1$, so we obtain two possible subgroups $L$.
+These are conjugate in $N_\mbG(\mb T)$, as confirmed by a computer check in the supplementary materials.

+Thus we have proved that, given the Brauer characters on $M(F_4)$ and $L(F_4)$, $L$ is unique up to $\mbG$-conjugacy.
 The action of $L$ on $M(F_4)$ is easy to describe, and is the sum of three simple modules, of dimensions $2$, $8$ and $16$.
 We therefore use the trilinear form method from Section \ref{sec:trilinear} to prove uniqueness of $H$, which is done in the supplementary materials.